Tuesday, January 8, 2013

 Method

-Into the heated oil, fry prawn heads and shells till crispy.
+Into heated oil, fry shrimp heads and shells till crispy.

-Pour water and simmer over low heat for about 1/2 hour.
+Pour water and simmer over low heat for about an hour.

 Add granules and salt.